lrei/legal-AI/README.md

 ### 3. Article Retrieval
 #### Overview
-[`retrieving_articles.py`](https://github.com/makov3c/legal-AI/blob/main/retrieving_articles.py) is a script that retrieves the most relevant articles in regards to the provided user query which are then displayed on the website.
+[`retrieving_articles.py`](https://github.com/makov3c/legal-AI/blob/main/app-public/retrieving_articles.py) is a script that retrieves the most relevant articles with respect to the user's query by comparing their cosine similarity.

 #### Workflow

 #### 1. Query Embedding Generation
-The user's query is first normalized using the same pre-trained language model, BGE small, to generate an embedding that is comparable to other embeddings stored in the LanceDB vector database.
+The user's query is first normalized using the same pre-trained language model to generate an embedding that is comparable to other embeddings stored in the LanceDB vector database.

 #### 2. Similarity Search in LanceDB
 - **Similarity Calculation**: The user query embedding is compared against stored passage embeddings using [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity).